Tammis Day Poetry Prize

 Who reads the manuscripts?

-We are very excited about this opportunity for students to engage in the hands-on experience of running a small press.
+Students who are enrolled in The Chapbook in Practice: Design at Smith College work to design the cover and interior for the winning manuscript.
+We are very excited about this opportunity for alumni to engage in the hands-on experience of running a small press.

 receive updates about this contest.